Resources

 To report suspected adverse reactions for PYLARIFY, call 1-800-362-26681-800-362-2668 or contact FDA at 1-800-FDA-1088 or www.fda.gov/medwatch.

-For important risk and use information about PYLARIFY Injection, please see Full Prescribing information.
+For important risk and use information about PYLARIFY Injection, please see Full Prescribing Information.